PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Number** - unique number of the category.
 - **Category name** - unique category name displayed.
 - **Description text** - individual description text of the category.
 - **Enable or Disable toggle switch button** - by default, the button is Enabled on the entries.
+It enables showing or hiding the category in Front-Office.
 - **Magnifier icon** - clicking redirects to categories listing.
-- **Three-dot menu** - clicking shows dropdown with the options - Edit, which leads to Category editing page and Delete, which leads to Category deletion action.
+- **Three-dot menu** - clicking shows dropdown with the options - **Edit**, which leads to Category editing page and **Delete**, which leads to Category deletion action.

+[TODO]

 ## List of products with combinations but without available quantities for sale section